-Logical configuration of the distributed knowledge base system which is called is shown in Fig. 4.
+Logical configuration of the distributed knowledge base system which is called is shown in Fig.6.
 It consists of the application program, the global knowledge base manager and a number of local knowledge base managers.
 The application program on this system was developed for the support system for programming.

-Physical configuration of the PHI system is shown in Fig. 5.
+Physical configuration of the PHI system is shown in Fig.7.
 The PSI machines connected by a local area network are used both for the host systems and the knowledge base systems.
-Each site of the knowledge base has the same logical structure as the software shown in Fig. 5.
-One global manager and one or more local managers are dynamically assigned to each user or application program shown in Fig. 4.
+Each site of the knowledge base has the same logical structure as the software shown in Fig.7.
+One global manager and one or more local managers are dynamically assigned to each user or application program shown in Fig. 6.
 The basic functions in each site of the knowledge base system are based on the deductive database.
 Therefore, the knowledge base management layer manages an internal database, or IDB, which is a set of rules, and the database management layer manages the external database, or EDB, which is a set of facts.
-The PHI computes an answer to a query as a set of facts in the EDB using the rules in the IDB.